Quantco/spox/README.md

 ## Introduction

-### Arrows
+### Vars

-The `Arrow` object is Spox's most prominent abstraction.
+The `Var` object is Spox's most prominent abstraction.
 It represents a lazy value (most commonly a `tensor`, but it also covers `map`, `optional` and `sequence` types) in the computational graph.
-It can be visualised as an edge outgoing from a node whereas the node represents a function with `Arrow`s as inputs and outputs.
+It can be visualised as an edge outgoing from a node whereas the node represents a function with `Var`s as inputs and outputs.

-Given its lazy nature, an `Arrow` object does not have a concrete value, but it does have an explicit type and an optional shape which are propagated through operations.
+Given its lazy nature, a `Var` object does not have a concrete value, but it does have an explicit type and an optional shape which are propagated through operations.
-For example, given `a: Arrow` and `b: Arrow`, `c: Arrow = add(a, b)` is the Arrow representing the sum of `a` and `b`.
+For example, given `a: Var` and `b: Var`, `c: Var = add(a, b)` is the Var representing the sum of `a` and `b`.
-The type and shape information of `c` is automatically derived from the input arrows following the ONNX specifications.
+The type and shape information of `c` is automatically derived from the input vars following the ONNX specifications.
-The `add` function is an _operator constructor_, which internally constructs an ONNX `Add` node and returns an Arrow representing its output.
+The `add` function is an _operator constructor_, which internally constructs an ONNX `Add` node and returns a Var representing its output.

-`Arrow`s maintain the information about their ancestry and therefore contain all the information needed to later construct the computational graph.
+`Var`s maintain the information about their ancestry and therefore contain all the information needed to later construct the computational graph.

 #### Operator constructors

 The ONNX specification differentiates between `inputs` and `attributes` which are provided to any given operation.
 The former are lazy inputs to the operation while the latter are statically known parameters (e.g. weights).
 Spox's operator constructors make the same distinction.
-Operator constructors expect `Arrow`s as `inputs` and eagerly computed values as `attributes`.
+Operator constructors expect `Var`s as `inputs` and eagerly computed values as `attributes`.
-Constructor functions always output `Arrow`s.
+Constructor functions always output `Var`s.

 Spox provides constructor functions for all operations defined by the ONNX specification.
 This includes the [`ai.onnx`](https://github.com/onnx/onnx/blob/main/docs/Operators.md) as well as the [`ai.onnx.ml`](https://github.com/onnx/onnx/blob/main/docs/Operators-ml.md) domain.